madisonjordan/aws-bootcamp-cruddur-2023/journal/week3.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
 Debugging:
- - In JavaScript, using console.log() can be useful.
+ - In JavaScript, using `console.log()` can be useful to log values to the console in your docker image.
 For example `console.log('user', user)` to see what the status of the `user` object in your functions.
  - In Python, using `logger` can help show values in your app, such as `app.logger.info()` for `INFO` level logs or `app.logger.debug()` for `DEBUG` level logs.

 #### Questions